Fl4gu1z0wsky/CEH/README.md

 **802.11n** - It operates on both the 2.4 GHz and the 5 GHz bands.
 Support for 5 GHz bands is optional.
 Its net data rate ranges from 54 Mbit/s to 600 Mbit/s.
 Published in 2006.

 **WPA3-Entreprise** - In January 2018, the Wi-Fi Alliance announced WPA3 as a replacement to WPA2.
 The new standard uses an equivalent 192-bit cryptographic strength in WPA3-Enterprise mode (AES-256 in GCM mode with SHA-384 as HMAC), and still mandates the use of CCMP-128 (AES-128 in CCM mode) as the minimum encryption algorithm in WPA3-Personal mode.
 It was introduced with IEEE 802.11s.

+**DES** - Data Encryption Standard - It is a symmetric-key algorithm for the encryption of digital data, with a fixed block size of 64 bits, and a key size of 56 bits.

+**Triple DES** - Triple Data Encryption Standard - It uses a 64-bit block size that is encrypted three times with 56-bit keys.

+**IDEA** - International Data Encryption Algorithm - It operates on 64-bit blocks using a 128-bit key and consists of a series of 8 identical transformations.

+**AES ** - Advanced Encryption Standard - It is a variant of Rijndael, with a fixed block size of 128 bits, and a key size of 128, 192, or 256 bits.

 **Quantum coin flipping** - It is used between two participants who do not trust each other.
 The participants communicate via a quantum channel and exchange information through the transmission of qubits.